 News & Upcoming Events

-The first Partnership for Aflatoxin Control in Africa (PACA) Partnership Platform Meeting is scheduled to take place on 07-09 October 2014, at the African Union Commission headquarters in Addis Ababa, Ethiopia.
+The first Partnership for Aflatoxin Control in Africa (PACA) Partnership Platform Meeting took place on 07-09 October 2014, at the African Union Commission headquarters in Addis Ababa, Ethiopia.